winterdouglas/soccial-react/README.md

 - The tooling like eslint, prettier, stylelint.
 - The packages that I'd use in the project.
 - The API has been provided by the company, I didn't touch much of its code.
+- The absolute imports
+- The theme variables

 ## The main requirements